melosomelo/ll1-generator/packages/core/README.md

 The `terminal` and `nonTerminal` functions are mere utilities which this library also exports.
 You can use object literals to defined `GrammarSymbol`s if you want to.
+The `EMPTY_STRING` is a symbol that is also exported by this library, which (unsurprisingly) represents the empty string, usually denoted by the greek letter epsilon.

 One thing, the grammar builder **does not** check for repeated productions.
 Be careful with that, I haven't tested what may happen if you add repeated productions and then attempt to generate